 The dialogues, run by Ipsos MORI, comprised of events in Manchester, London, Stirling, Cardiff, Wrexham, King’s Lynn and Belfast.
 During the two day-long sessions, participants - recruited from a cross-section of people - worked with trained facilitators and experts to discuss the challenges of linking administrative data for research purposes.

-The new dialogues explored attitudes around the re-use of sensitive data, mandatory and voluntary data collection and long-term data storage and data linking, and specifically, examined the re-use of public data for research purposes.
-These dialogues have started to inform the ESRC and ONS strategies and also the Administrative Data Research Centres (ADRCs) and Administrative Data Service.
+The dialogues explored attitudes around the re-use of sensitive data, mandatory and voluntary data collection and long-term data storage and data linking, and specifically, examined the re-use of public data for research purposes.
+These dialogues have informed the ESRC and ONS strategies as well as former ESRC investment the Administrative Data Research Network (ADRN) and its successor Administrative Data Research UK (ADR UK).

 Aims of the dialogue